This is your friend Sasha Goldstein.

 I have many projects and experiments to finish, some literary, some not.
 Perhaps, in sharing that in-progress part, I can enable you, and you can enable me.
 Perhaps we can do this together.

 I can promise you this: I don’t know any of the answers.
 I know a few things about technology and research, about foreign culture and off-grid travel, about writing and design and branding.
 I don’t want this to be a “brand” — some sort of contrived, commodified experience designed to sell something or capture market-share.
-I want this to be authentic, unfiltered, honest, personal, messy.
+I want this to be authentic, unfiltered, honest, personal, and messy.
 I don’t know how to build an enormous following.
 I don’t know how to write a Best Seller, or how to achieve celebrity-level success at anything.